Skip to main content

 Apple iPhone 17 Pro and 17 Pro Max

-The iPhone 17 Pro line is still the safest plug-and-play pick for streaming, and that has not really changed since the 14 Pro.
+The iPhone 17 Pro line is still the safest plug-and-play pick for streaming, and that hasn't really changed since the 14 Pro.
 The A19 Pro chip handles encode-while-game without breaking a sweat for the first thirty minutes, and the new vapor chamber on the Pro Max meaningfully extends the runway before throttle kicks in.
-ProRes recording at 4K60 is overkill for streaming but useful if you are also cutting clips for short-form.
+ProRes recording at 4K60 is overkill for streaming but useful if you're also cutting clips for short-form.
 The front camera finally got a proper wide sensor, which is the most relevant upgrade for talkers.

 If your priority is plugging in headphones, hitting Go Live in the Twitch app and not thinking about anything else, this is the device.
 The Pro Max is the sensible pick over the Pro for streamers because the larger battery materially changes how long you can stay live.